Ajstros/pyripherals/docs/source/register_index_guide.rst

 2. Enter register name
 ------------------------------

 Names are used to access each register within a group on a sheet.
 We will start with WRITE_IN.
-In the first open row (row 2) enter WRITE_IN in the ΓÇ£NameΓÇ¥ column.
+In the first open row (row 2) enter WRITE_IN in the “Name” column.
 Do not change the column labels.

 - Note: any valid Excel string is allowed for register names
 - Note: since the chip name is already available in the sheet name, adding the chip name to register names is redundant